oracle/pgql-lang/pages/pgql-1.2-spec.md

 ### COUNT(*)

 `COUNT(*)` is a special construct that simply counts the number of solutions without evaluating an expression.

-An example is as follows:
+For example:

 ```sql
 SELECT COUNT(*)